-Along the Upper Mississippi, the floodplain forest is mostly silver maple, river birch, bur oak, green ash, hackberry, cottonwood, and swamp white oak.
+Along the Upper Mississippi, the floodplain forest consists mostly of silver maple, river birch, bur oak, green ash, hackberry, cottonwood, and swamp white oak.
 Below the canopy, you’ll find buttonbush, plus plants like nettles, gray-headed coneflower, ostrich fern, and cardinal flowers.
 As you travel south, the floodplain forest is dominated by cottonwood, hackberry, pecan, elm, and willow.

 The bluffs along the upper river are dominated by trees like oak, hickory, and walnut.
 You can still find a few remnants of the prairies that used to be common atop the bluffs (sometimes called “goat prairies”), like the ones with impressive views at Rush Creek State Natural Area north of Ferryville, Wisconsin.